Safety and security

 A list of incidents and accidents can be found on the website of the Aviation Safety Network.

 There is a high level of piracy and armed robbery against ships in and around the Sulu and Celebes seas.
 Boats travelling to and from offshore islands and dive sites are also possible targets.
 See Kidnapping.

-The Philippines Bureau of Immigration have specifically warned foreign nationals against participating in public protests and political rallies.
+The Philippines Bureau of Immigration has specifically warned foreign nationals against participating in public protests and political rallies.
 Foreign nationals who participate in these activities may be detained and deported for violating Philippine immigration laws.